Parameter Configuration

 6.9 autoSmallWindow - Auto Small Window

-6.10 fixedControlbar - Fixed Control Bar
+6.10 fixedControlbar - Fixed Display Control Bar

-- Description: Whether to always display the player control bar.
-If set to
+• Description: Whether to always display the player control bar.
+If set to false, the control bar automatically hides after the timeout set by hideControlbarTimeout.

 6.11 timeFormat - Time Display Format